dangduc/dangduc.github.com/recipes/matcha-brownies.md

 1. Alternatively, bake for 50 mins for a more dry brownie texture.
 2. Keep leftover brownies moist by storing in an airtight container 2-hours out of the oven.

-Let it cool…or try it while its warm!
+Let it cool…or try it while it's warm!
 Enjoy!